Here are 14 tips to help you improve your dog training over the next 14 days.

-Close your eyes for moment and picture yourself working your dog beautifully.
+Close your eyes for a moment and picture yourself working your dog beautifully.
 Can you do it?
 Can you imagine how that looks?
 And feels?
 Spend some time thinking about it daily.
-Your mind can achieve your goals, if your clear on how they look so visualise them.
+Your mind can achieve your goals if you are clear on how they look so visualise them.

 4. Plan Your Sessions

-Putting on your training vest and heading out can end in disaster if your not clear what your going out to train.
-Your dog can sense your confusion and its going to be hard for them to deliver results if you’re not being clear to your dog what you want from them.
+Putting on your training vest and heading out can end in disaster if you are not clear about what you’re going out to train.
+Your dog can sense your confusion and it’s going to be hard for them to deliver results if you’re not being clear to your dog about what you want from them.
 Before you step out, take a moment to write out what you want to achieve.
-You can do this on a scrap of paper, your phone,or in our Magic Month Dog Training Planner and Journal.
+You can do this on a scrap of paper, on your phone, or in our MAGIC MONTH DOG TRAINING PLANNER AND JOURNAL.

-OK so no one loves heel work or 3 minute sit and stays.
-But steadiness and obedience is the foundation of a great working dog.
-Make sure you set time regularly to training these tasks.
+OK, so no one loves heel work or 3-minute sit and stays.
+But steadiness and obedience are the foundation of a great working dog.
+Make sure you set time regularly to train these tasks.
 Mix them in between retrieves and hunting to teach your dog to ‘switch gears’, to be able to go from racing around the field, to calmly waiting by your side.

 6. Set A Timer For Your Training

-When the training is going well, its all to easy to keep out, and keep at it.
+When the training is going well, it’s all too easy to keep out and keep at it.
 And our dogs seem to have unlimited physical energy.
 But a working dog can become mentally exhausted just like us.
 Set a timer for your training session and stick to it.